20 Best Freelance Websites in the UK (2026 Edition)

 There's no single best freelance platform — but there is a best platform for you based on your skills, experience, and what kind of clients you want.

 For UK freelancers, PeoplePerHour and YunoJuno stand out for their local focus and favourable fee structures.
 For global reach and high-value contracts, Upwork and Toptal are hard to beat.
-And for getting started quickly, Fiverr remains the lowest-barrier option.
+For getting started quickly, Fiverr remains the lowest-barrier option.
+If you want zero commission, Twine, Contra, Hubstaff Talent, and LinkedIn Services are worth setting up alongside your primary platform.

 The freelance market in the UK is growing, with new regulatory changes in 2026 making it even more important to choose platforms that support your compliance needs.
 Whichever platform you pick, focus on building genuine client relationships — that's what turns a freelance side hustle into a sustainable career.